“You are not taking a step back when you are facing a dark night of the soul, you are healing.”

 Mental Health Awareness isn’t and shouldn’t be a taboo topic.
 We shouldn’t feel like we have to talk about it behind closed doors.
 Mental Health and healing starts with you and me.
 Creating a community where we feel open enough to discuss what we’re going through is crucial to our well-being.
 I hope this blog post can be a start.

-I’ve dealt with symptoms of anxiety and depression on and off over the past 5 years.
+I’ve dealt with anxiety for the longest time.
 My days are like waves of the ocean.
 Some crashing highs and some deep lows.
-I don’t talk much about what I’m going through, so I decided to pour my soul onto a blank sheet of paper.
+I don’t talk much about what I’m going through, so I decided to pour my soul onto a blank canvas that wouldn’t judge me based on my emotions & life experiences.

 The scenario I paint below is a piece of my truth.
 I am just like you.
-I struggle daily and have hit rock bottom.
-If you’re going through something similar, please know that I am HERE FOR YOU.
-We are in this TOGETHER.
+I struggle daily and find it difficult sometimes to catch my breath.
+If you’re going through something similar, please know we are in this TOGETHER.

 *alarm rings at 6:00 am.*